 The language for the signs will need to be reviewed by an attorney.

 Assignments: Krystle Beattie will have signs made once approval is made.

+Assignments: Carolyn Dahlgren will coordinate with Mimi and Tim Trombatore to determine what the signs should contain.

 License with “windmill property” re: triangle parcel

-Assignments: Carolyn Dahlgren will review the assessor’s website to determine the landowners name and will try to call them first to discuss the farm implements that are sitting on HOA property.
 In the event that Carolyn is unable to reach the landowner via telephone she will send the attached letter along with a plat to the landowner.

+Board members suggested that the letter be up-front about our not knowing if the landowner’s personal property is on our open space lot or not.
+The parcel is small and there is no fence

+Assignments: Carolyn Dahlgren will review the assessor’s website to determine the landowner’s name and will try to call them first to discuss the farm implements and other items that may be sitting on HOA property.

 Water Court Update